NUST-Machine-Intelligence-Laboratory/CoLDL/README.md

-# Co-LDL: A Co-training-based Label Distribution Learning Method for Tackling Lab
+# Co-LDL: A Co-training-based Label Distribution Learning Method for Tackling Label Noise

 Introduction
 ---
-This is the source code for our paper **Co-LDL: A Co-training-based Label Distribution Learning Method for Tackling Lab**
+This is the source code for our paper **Co-LDL: A Co-training-based Label Distribution Learning Method for Tackling Label Noise**

 Framework